 In other words, clarity relates to the visual appearance of internal characteristics inside and on the surface of the diamond.
 These discernable flaws inside and outside a white diamond are formally called clarity characteristics, or more commonly, inclusions and blemishes.
 The technical definition of clarity is simple: a gemstone’s relative freedom from inclusions and blemishes.

-For colored diamonds, the seriousness and effect of a clarity grade is all in relation to the stone’s color grade.
+For fancy diamonds, the seriousness and effect of a clarity grade is all in relation to the stone's color grade.
 For example, inclusions in a fancy light blue diamond are more readily visible than the same type and size of inclusions present in a fancy vivid yellow diamond, as they are masked by the depth of color.